 In response to surging house prices in specific areas in Taiwan and excessive concentration in real estate-related loans in the banking sector, the CBC has adopted a series of targeted prudential measures since October 2009.
 In addition to moral suasions and improvements in the data collection and analysis of real estate-related loans, the CBC promulgated the Regulations Governing the Extension of Housing Loans in Specific Areas by Financial Institutions in June 2010, which capped the loan-to-value (LTV) ratio on second (or more) housing loans for home purchases in Taipei City and ten districts within New Taipei City and removed the grace period for such loans.
 Furthermore, the CBC amended the above regulations in December 2010 to extend the coverage of specific areas and lower the maximum LTV ratio, as well as tighten underwriting standards for real estate loans collateralized by residential or commercial land plots located at urban planning districts.
 Ever since the CBC launched the above-mentioned regulations to govern housing loans in specific areas and land collateralized loans, in conjunction with several measures adopted by the Financial Supervisory Commission (FSC) to supervise the real estate credit risks of banks and the Specifically Selected Goods and Services Tax promulgated by the Ministry of Finance (MOF) on 1 June 2011, the policy measures to tighten risk management on the real estate-related loans of banks have shown promising results.

-1. The concentration of real estate-related loans by financial institutions improved financial institutions also decreased from 64.37% in June 2010, before the promulgation of the new regulations, to 51.96% in February 2012 (Chart A2.1).

-- The concentration of real estate-related loans by financial institutions decreased from 37.72% in June 2010, before the promulgation of the new regulations, to 35.77% in February 2012. - The concentration of new real estate-related loans in specific areas (including Taipei City and thirteen districts within New Taipei City) by
+1. The concentration of real estate-related loans by financial institutions improved - The concentration of real estate-related loans2 by financial institutions decreased from 37.72% in June 2010, before the promulgation of the new regulations, to 35.77% in February 2012. - The concentration of new real estate-related loans in specific areas (including Taipei City and thirteen districts within New Taipei City) by Chart A2.1 Improvements in the concentration of real estate-related loans